 "A general rule is to allow at least one season (three months or so) and up to nine months for a mushroom or herb to take its full effect.
 You'll want to talk to your doctor and work with a certified herbalist, acupuncturist, or naturopath before taking any new herb combinations, but personally, I love mixing adaptogens into coffee, smoothies, and even oatmeal or energy bites," shares Romine.

-Is There Anyone Who Shouldn't Take Adaptogens?
+Who Shouldn't Take Adaptogens

-"This is really up to you and your doctor, especially if you're pregnant, breastfeeding, or taking any kind of prescription medications, Romine warns.
+"This is really up to you and your doctor, especially if you're pregnant, breastfeeding, or taking any kind of prescription medications," Romine warns.
 "Herbs and mushrooms are powerful.
 Just because something is natural doesn't mean it's harmless."

 Also, Romine says being vigilant about brand quality and sourcing when shopping for adaptogens is paramount.
 "Less reputable companies may use toxic solvents to extract their herbs, so buy organic when you can and, if you're buying from an individual, ask questions about where the herbs and mushrooms were grown and how they were processed," she suggests.
 "You can't simply grind up dried mushrooms into a powder and toss them into your smoothie—the powders you see on store shelves and juice bar menus are actually powdered mushroom extracts, which are optimized for digestion and absorption.
 Some are extracted using only water, while others are dual-extracted using alcohol and water in a two-step process."